Why does it matter?

 7. Use GZIP compression for your site

 Whenever you compress a file, you will be saving space.
-It applies to both a computer system and a website.
+This applies to both a computer system and a website.
 GZIP compression reduces the bandwidth usage of your website by compressing various files which are present in your site.
-The bandwidth usage is decreased because whenever a visitor tries to access your site, they will have to unzip the website.
-The most commonly used plugin for GZIP compression is the GZip Ninja Speed Optimization.

 8. Clean the database of WordPress